paxjryan/http-server/README.md

 - load URL
 Only timeout is not yet implemented.

-Part 1C is finished and documented in response.txt.
-I chose to answer the nginx set of questions.

 ## Testing
 I have thoroughly tested all written server functionality with all of the following commands:
 - Telnet: telnet localhost 1223